flowersinthesand/portal/documentation/api.md

 A message event which is fired multiple times when a reply event has been received from the server.

 * **info** (type: Object): The reply information is passed to event handlers and has three properties:
-    * id: the original event which requested reply
+    * id: The original event which requested reply
-    * data: the reply of the server
+    * data: The reply of the server
-    * exception: tells there was exception and determines whether to invoke the done callback or the fail callback.
+    * exception: Tells there was exception and determines whether to invoke the done callback or the fail callback.

 ### Method